 You may not continue until all mandatory fields are entered.

 This page allows you to edit and add information for emission units at your facility.
-Select the check box next to No Emission Units at this facility if this statement is true.
-Otherwise, you may not continue until all mandatory fields are entered.
+Answer the question “Are there Emission Units at this facility?”.
+If the answer is Yes, you may not continue until all mandatory fields are entered.
+Any SI removed during the e-Service process will not require entries in otherwise mandatory fields.

 Note: This service does not have a point where you are prompted to provide changes to groups in your permit.
 If you have changes to permit groups, you may upload an “other” type document describing group changes when you reach the Attachments screen.